jethro-swan/SLATE/README.md

 ----
 ### Entity categories

-There are four categories of _entity_:
+There are five categories of _entity_:
   - **namespaces** (a.k.a. _network_ or _island_) in which _names_ of all
     _entities_ (including other **namespaces**) are contained.
   - **primary identities** (**primds** - which anchor an _agent_ both